rbisdorff/Digraph3/docSphinx/index.rst

 ..........................
 :New:

-   * A tutorial on :ref:`matching classmates into partner pairs <RoommatesMatching-Tutorial-label>`
+   * A case study about :ref:`matching classmates into partner pairs <RoommatesMatching-Tutorial-label>`
    * :ref:`Applications of bipolar-valued base 3 encoded Bachet numbers <Bachet-Tutorial-label>`
    * A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via big sparse outranking digraphs